 - Be prepared for behavior changes

 Older canines usually act different from younger dogs.
-As we have already talked about, they may have arthritis, stiff joints, or other health problems which will impact their behavior.
+As we have already talked about, they may have arthritis, stiff joints or other health problems which will impact their behavior.
 Usually, this can make them a little wary or irritable around other dogs and people.

-When animals feel like they are not at their best, they become a little more protective, a little more clingy, and maybe a little more aggressive.
+When animals feel like they are not at their best, they become a little more protective, a little more clingy and maybe a little more aggressive.

-- Sight issues – Senior pets can have cataracts or other issues that cause them to not see as well as they used to.
+- Sight issues — Senior pets can have cataracts or other issues that cause them to not see as well as they used to.
 This can make them more cautious and easily startled.
 Instead of just walking up and picking up your pooch, start talking and approach slower.
-When your dog knows you’re coming, you won’t startle him or her, which may prevent bladder leaks or even scared aggression.
+When your dog knows you’re coming, you won’t startle them, which may prevent bladder leaks or even scared aggression.

 - Lower energy levels — If you are looking for a dog that will play with your kids or one that loves to go for walks every day, a senior pet may not be for you.
 The energy levels of older canines can drop drastically.
 This can be due to joint pain and stiffness, or just being plain old tired.
 While older pups can still have burst of energy where they will enjoy a good game of fetch, don’t push them past what they want to do.
 This can make for a grouchy dog.
 It can also increase the risk for illness or injury.